 Tips for Brussels Sprouts:

 - I chose them because they’re a hardy green vegetable that stands up to extended cooking.
 Want something green you can add in the last hour?
-Try broccoli, green beans or zucchini tossed in the same mixture.
+Try tossed in the same mixture of broccoli, green beans, or zucchini.

 - Would be extra amazing with bacon if you’ve got some!

-- If you have really small Brussels Sprouts go ahead and leave them whole (just trim the bottoms).
+- If you have really small Brussels Sprouts, you can leave them whole (just trim the bottoms).

 - Recipe for Brussels Sprouts: Oven Roasted Brussels Sprouts